TodBob/react-main/README.md

 Every item added to cart will hold in LocalStorage until order is placed.

 Technical Info:
-I'm using Star Wars API https://swapi.co/ in this project.
+I'm using Star Wars API https://swapi.py4e.com in this project.
 From this API I take just people data.

 Technologies used so far:
  - React, Redux, Saga, Router, Lodash, Reselect.
 LocalStorage
- - Sass and Material-ui for css components (I normally use Bootstrap 4, but I want to try something different)
+ - Sass and Material-ui

- Feature plans:
- - for ordering add Forms with usage of Formik library
- - and finally add some styling